Rubus moorei

+Rubus moorei, the bush lawyer, is an Australian species of bramble.
+It forms a prickly shrub reaching up to 3 m.
+It is hermaphroditic and the fruit is up to 2.5 cm long.

-Rubus moorei, the bush lawyer, is a species of flowering plant in the family Rosaceae.
-It is native to subtropical areas of southeastern Queensland and eastern New South Wales, Australia.
-A prickly shrub reaching 3 m, its fruit is good-tasting, but has many stony seeds.
+The species is native to subtropical areas of southeastern Queensland and eastern New South Wales, Australia.
+The fruit is edible and good-tasting, but has many stony seeds.